Best Sony Flash for Sony Alpha a9 III

 Reviewed May 2026 · Independently tested by our editorial team

-See Today’s Price → Read full review ↓Exceptional light falloff and Li-ion battery at a mid-range price.
+See Today’s Price → Read full review ↓Round head provides beautiful fall-off at a fraction of Sony’s price.

-Shop This Deal → Read full review ↓Reliable TTL performance for those who prefer AA battery versatility.
+Shop This Deal → Read full review ↓Reliable TTL performance and HSS for under two hundred dollars.

 Grab It on Amazon → Read full review ↓Disclosure: This page contains affiliate links.
 As an Amazon Associate affiliate, we earn a small commission from qualifying purchases at no extra cost to you.